 Instructions

-- Add in flour and salt, stirring until fully combined.
+- Add in the flour and salt, stirring until fully combined.
 Cover the dough and let it rest for 30 minutes at room temperature.

-- Let the dough rest overnight at room temperature covered with a plastic wrap.
+- Let the dough rest overnight at room temperature covered with plastic wrap.
 The next day, the dough will be wet and bubbly.

 - Flour your working surface and divide the dough into 3-6 equal parts.
 Shape each one into a tight round ball.

 - Place the dough rounds in the fridge for at least 24 hours in a sealed container.
-Before using the dough let it rest at room temperature for an hour.
+Before using the dough, let it rest at room temperature for an hour.

 What temp do u bake the pizza at and for how long ?